“A cool designer boutique hotel with classy rooms and classic architecture within a whisper of the beach”

 - Only 1.5 hours from Colombo

-- The railway line that runs between the gardens and the beach: some guests wave at every passing train, but others are less enamoured by the intrusion
+- The railway line that runs between the gardens and the beach: we felt it added character and charm, but others are less enamoured

 - This stretch of beach can accumulate some rubbish, but the section outside the hotel is cleaned daily

 - You’ll need to give 12 hours’ notice if you want the Sri Lankan breakfast

 - The pool can get a little busy when the hotel is full